Christian Ivaldi

-Christian Ivaldi (born 2 September 1938) is a French pianist.
+Christian Ivaldi (born 2 September 1938) is a French classical pianist.

+Biography

 Ivaldi was born in Paris.
 He studied at the Paris Conservatory with Jacques Février and took a Premier Prix in piano performance, as well as in chamber music, counterpoint, and accompaniment.

-He first appeared as a soloist at Radio France in 1961.
+He made his debut as a soloist on Radio France in 1961..
 He has premiered pieces by Gilbert Amy, Georges Aperghis, André Boucourechliev, Maurice Ohana, and Luis de Pablo among others.
-He is considered "a remarkable musician".
+He is considered 'a remarkable musician' by [source]".